anima-research/connectome-adapters/docs/code_structure.md

 4. Implement a handler method for the new event
 5. Make any other necessary changes to support the new event type  (see "Event Communication and Pydantic Models")

-#### Event Preprocessing
+#### Incoming Event Preprocessing
 This preprocessing typically involves two steps:
 1. Attachment Download.
 Using the `Downloader` class (defined in `src/adapters/your_adapter/event_processing/attachment_loaders/downloader.py`), the processor downloads any attachments included in the message.
-This step is always performed for new messages, while for message updates, it depends on the platform's capabilities - Zulip allows adding attachments during edits, whereas Telegram does not.
+This step is always performed for new messages, while for message updates, it depends on the platform's capabilities - Zulip allows adding new attachments during edits, whereas Telegram does not.
 2. User Information Processing.
 Through the `UserInfoPreprocessor` (defined in `src/adapters/your_adapter/event_processing/user_info_preprocessor.py`), the processor updates the `UserCache` with information about the message author (only for new messages) and any mentioned users (for new and updated messages).
 It also standardizes user mentions in the text, replacing platform-specific formats with a unified `<@{user.display_name}>` tag.

 #### Conversation Management